merative/acd-containers/src/pages/installing/installing.md

 ---
 To install IBM Watson Annotator for Clinical Data Container Edition, you may use the OpenShift Container Platform web console, the `oc` command line utility, or the `cloudctl` command line utility.

-When deploying in an air-gapped environment, see [Air-gap Installation](https://ibm.github.io/acd-containers/installing/air-gap-installation/).

 ## Overview

 Annotator for Clinical Data Container Edition is an [operator-based](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) release and uses a custom resource to define your ACD configuration.